dsouflis/rete-next/README.md

 The original implementation only supported partial matches.
 An operation was added to retrieve partial matches (initial version exists).

-### Intra-condition arithmetic tests
+### Arithmetic tests
-The ability to do arithmetic tests between variables of the condition was added.
+The ability to do arithmetic tests between variables of intra-condition, or across conditions, was added.